rwnewsom/whatsBrewing/README.md

    2. **[COMPLETE]** As a Beer Lover I can view a list of a brewery’s beers to see if there’s a beer I’d like to try or a beer I have tried that I’d like to rate/review.

                                                                        |
+### Sprint Backlog

+1. Login: functional but needs to be cleaned up.
+2. New Brewer Account
+3. New Brewery
+4. Update Brewer Information
+    - Brewer should only be able to update own brewery

+## Stretch Goals

+### Admin Panel

+1. Handle Bad Users
+  - Admins are able to view list of and delete users

+2. Validate that Brewery is legitimate
+  - Add boolean value 'provisional' to Brewery on creation
+  - Provisional Breweries are only viewable by administrators
+  - Provisional Breweries have a button allowing admins to delete or approve the brewery

+### User Profile Page
+  - Usernames become clicable and lead to view about user
+  - User details could include about, general location, favorite Breweries and Beers
+  - User can upload images

 ## How to set up the database